Dexamethasone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Dexamethasone Tablets; Aspen, The electronic Medicines Compendium.
-Dated July 2016.
+Manufacturer's PIL, Dexamethasone 2 mg Tablets; Aspen, The electronic Medicines Compendium.
+Dated November 2017.